SendiAp/Remaining/README.md

-## What kind of tree fits in your hand?
-A palm tree!
+## Why was ten scared of seven?
+Because seven ate nine.